PacktPublishing/Practical-Python-Programming-for-IoT-2E/chapter10/README.md

 * `pico` folder - Pico MicroPython Code

   * `dht_pico.py` - Measure temperature and humidity with a DHT11 or DHT22 Sensor
-  * `ADS1115_pico.py` - A simple module for reading analog input from an ADS1115 ADC
   * `i2c_scan_pico.py` - A utility to detect connected I2C devices
   * `ldr_ads1115_pico.py` - Detect light and dark with an LDR using an ADS1115 ADC
   * `ldr_calibrate_ads1115_pico.py` - Calibrate LDR using an ADS1115 ADC